Spiritually burned out

 I also see a part of our Church as spiritually burned out.
 Part of its mission is to hear the voice of the excluded and the wounded, to be moved by them and to overcome self-centredness.
 I am persuaded by Adorno’s idea, which is: “The need to let suffering speak is a condition of all truth.”
 We need to hear the voices of suffering.
 We need to hear about the scandals of sexual, spiritual and psychological abuse, and the failings underlying them.
 Justice for the victims is at stake.

-The MISEREOR Board of Directors is staffed by our Director General, Mrsg Pirmin Spiegel, our Managing Director for International Cooperation Dr. Bernd Bornhorst, and our Managing Director for Human Resources, Administration and Finance, Thomas Antkowiak.
+The Misereor Board of Directors is staffed by our Director General, Mrsg Pirmin Spiegel, our Managing Director for International Cooperation Dr. Bernd Bornhorst, and our Managing Director for Internal Processes Division, Annette Ptassek.

 Find out more about our annual Lenten Campaign